status-im/nimbus-build-system/README.md

-# Build system used by Nimbus and related projects
+# Common parts of the build system used by Nimbus and related projects

 ## Prerequisites

-GNU make, Bash and the usual POSIX utilities
+GNU Make, Bash and the usual POSIX utilities.

 ## License